PE

 Knowledge Organisers

-The scheme that we currently follow to support our teaching of P.E is The P.E Hub.
-The knowledge organisers for this scheme are contained within our planning and resources.
+The scheme that we currently follow to support our teaching of PE is Beyond the Physical and Commando Joes.
+The knowledge organisers for both schemes are contained within our planning and resources.

 P.E National Curriculum Aims